 Growing heirloom tomatoes is really not difficult.
 It’s not even much different than non heirloom tomatoes.
 When I started to grow heirloom tomatoes, I was intimidated because I had read a lot of misinformation on the difficulty of growing them.

 Step 1.
-We start our seeds indoors in organic starting mix and keep them under a fluorescent light while they sprout and begin growing true leaves.
+We start our seeds indoors or in a greenhouse in organic starting mix and keep them under a fluorescent light while they sprout and begin growing true leaves.
 We also water them often, making sure they have plenty of drainage.
 We keep the soil very damp but not sopping wet.
-We have used starting trays, plastic cups (not very sustainable), and peat pots for seed starting.
-We prefer the peat pots because we can plant them straight into the ground or easily peel them off without damaging the root systems.
+We have used different options for seed starting including; starting trays, plastic cups (not very sustainable), and peat pots for seed starting.

 Step 2.
 Once the seedlings are large enough and the outdoor temperatures permit, we begin moving them outside for the sunlight hours and bring them back inside at night.
 After several days, we begin leaving them outside where they can get plenty of sunshine.

 Step 3.
 When the the seedling grow to about 6-10 inches tall, they can be transplanted into the ground.
 We like to plant them deeply, almost to the bottom leaves.
 This enables them to establish a healthy root system for a sturdy productive plant.